OnDataEngineering/OnDataEngineeringContent/_tech-categories/data-virtualization.md

 Gartner include Data Virtualisation tools as part of their [Data Integration Magic Quadrant](https://www.gartner.com/doc/3777464/magic-quadrant-data-integration-tools).
 This can be acquired from a number of sources including Denodo [here](https://www.denodo.com/en/page/2017-gartner-magic-quadrant-data-integration-tools), Informatica [here](https://www.informatica.com/gb/data-integration-magic-quadrant.html) and Talend [here](https://info.talend.com/gartnermqdi.html)

 Garner also publish a [Market Guide for Data Virtualization](https://www.gartner.com/doc/3778873/market-guide-data-virtualization), which is available for download from Rocket Software [here](http://info.rocketsoftware.com/rocket-data-virtualization-gartner-report.html).

+A number of [Query Engines](/tech-categories/query-engines/) support joins and aggregation of data from multiple data sources

 ## "Enterprise" Vendors